CloudLabsAI-Azure/Safe-Travels-Agent/LabFiles/getting-started.md

 ## Overview

-In this hands-on lab, you will build conversational agents using Microsoft Copilot Studio and explore multi-agent orchestration.
-You'll create a Safe Travels agent for travel assistance, add business process automation, and build a system where multiple agents work together.

-This lab focuses on essential skills: agent creation, Teams integration, and multi-agent orchestration.
-You'll build a working travel assistant agent and understand how agents can collaborate to solve business problems.
+In this hands-on lab, you will build and configure a Safe Travels Agent using Microsoft Copilot Studio to assist employees with travel planning, policy queries, and approval workflows.
+The agent leverages multi-agent orchestration to seamlessly delegate specialized tasks, such as leave balance inquiries, to a dedicated Leave Manager Agent.
+By integrating with Microsoft Teams and Power Automate, you will create an intelligent, automated system that enhances employee experience and streamlines business processes.

-## Key Components
+## Objectives

-- **Microsoft Copilot Studio:** Development environment for creating and managing AI agents
+By the end of this lab, you will be able to:

-- **Safe Travels Agent:** Travel assistance agent with policy integration and approval workflows
+- **Create and Deploy Safe Travels Agent:** Build a travel assistance agent using templates, integrate knowledge sources, and deploy to Microsoft Teams.

+- **Implement Agent Flows for Business Automation:** Design and configure Power Automate flows that trigger travel approval processes and post notifications to Teams channels.

+- **Build Multi-Agent Orchestration:** Create a specialized Leave Manager Agent and enable collaboration between multiple agents for comprehensive business solutions.

+- **Test End-to-End Workflows:** Validate agent responses, flow executions, and cross-agent handoffs to ensure reliable operation.

+## Prerequisites

+Participants should have:

+- Basic Understanding of Conversational AI and Agentic AI Concepts
+- Working Knowledge of Microsoft Copilot Studio
-- **Agent Flows:** Workflow automation that integrates with Teams channels
+- Familiarity with Microsoft Teams and Power Platform

+## Explanation of Components

+- **Microsoft Copilot Studio:** Platform to build, configure, and manage conversational AI agents.

-- **Leave Manager Agent:** Specialized agent for employee leave management
+- **Dataverse:** Central data store for employee information, leave balances, and travel policies.

+- **Power Platform Environment:** Secure workspace hosting agents, data tables, and workflows.

+- **Power Automate:** Workflow automation engine for travel approval processes and Teams integration.

+- **Microsoft Teams:** Collaboration hub where users interact with agents and receive approval notifications.

-- **Multi-Agent Orchestration:** System enabling agents to collaborate and delegate tasks
+- **Multi-Agent Orchestration:** Framework enabling specialized agents to work together and route requests intelligently.
-- **Microsoft Teams Integration:** Deploy agents across the Microsoft 365 ecosystem

 ## Getting Started with the Lab

-Welcome to your Safe Travels Agent lab!
-This lab will guide you through building and configuring conversational AI agents using Microsoft Copilot Studio.
-You'll create travel assistance agents, implement business workflows, and explore multi-agent orchestration.
+Welcome to your Build and Enhance a Safe Travels Agent with Multi-Agent Orchestration lab!
+We've prepared a seamless environment for you to explore and learn how to build, configure, and test intelligent travel assistance agents.
+This lab will guide you through creating AI agents, implementing business automation workflows, and establishing multi-agent orchestration to deliver a secure and efficient experience.
+Let's begin by making the most of this workshop!

 ### Accessing Your Lab Environment